-EDUC 543 SPEECH AND LANGUAGE DEVELOPMENT, DISABILITY AND INTERVENTION
+EDUC 543 SPEECH AND LANGUAGE DEVELOPMENT, DISABILITY AND INTERVENTION - 3 semester hours

 This course explores language development and speech and language deficits associated with articulation disorders, voice production, fluency, and hearing loss.
 Educational interventions to address learner deficits are introduced.
 Emphasis is given to teaching reading skills to students with language and learning difficulties.